Skip to content

 International Human Trafficking: Art.
 177 bis CP

-International human trafficking is one of the most serious offences in Spanish criminal law, punished under Article 177 bis of the Spanish Penal Code with prison terms that can reach twelve years in its aggravated forms.
+International human trafficking is one of the most serious offences in Spanish criminal law, punished under Article 177 bis of the Spanish Criminal Code with prison terms that can reach twelve years in its aggravated forms.
 Introduced by LO 5/2010 and amended on several occasions to align with Directive 2011/36/EU and the Palermo Protocol, the provision creates a complex offence protecting personal dignity and freedom against modern forms of slavery and exploitation.

 Article 177 bis CP punishes with 5 to 8 years' imprisonment anyone who, whether in Spanish territory or from Spain, in transit or with Spain as the destination, using violence, intimidation or deception, or abusing a situation of superiority, need or vulnerability, recruits, transports, transfers, harbours, receives or houses persons for any of the following purposes: forced labour or services, slavery or servitude; sexual exploitation, including pornography; the removal of bodily organs; or forced marriage.
 The penalty is the same where the victim is a minor or a disabled person in need of special protection, even if none of the means of commission concur.